GhostLyrics/ipics2014-essay/essay.markdown

 [^manpage-whois]: `man whois`, BSD Manpages on OS X 10.10 Yosemite

-`whois` queries are used to get information about users who have registered or administer an internet domain (e.g. `example.org`).
-While nowadays many providers offer a paid option called "whois privacy" to protect against that querying a site's whois entry may present valuable information about the owner.
+`whois` queries are used to get information about users who have registered or administer an Internet domain (e.g. `example.org`).
+While nowadays many providers offer a paid option called "whois privacy" to protect against that, querying a site's whois entry may present valuable information about the owner.
 These databases by default require personal details to be entered, among them:

 - full name
 - complete postal address